 This is what the caramel should look like by the end of this step:

 Step Four: Pour in the cream and salt, and stir until completely combined.

 This is what the caramel will look like at the end!

-What to use salted caramel sauce for:
+What recipes to use homemade caramel sauce in?

-How to store homemade caramel sauce:
+How to store this easy caramel sauce:

 You can store this caramel sauce in an air tight container (we love mason jars!) in the fridge for 1 month or freeze for up to 3 months!

 Now that you know exactly how to make homemade caramel, no more excuses, guys.
 It is soooo much better than any kind you could buy at the store.
 Happy caramel eating 🙂Print